reflectoring/reflectoring.github.io/_posts/2020-03-30-spring-boot-application-events-explained.md

 ## Listening to an Application Event

 Now that we know how to create and publish a custom event, let's see how we can listen to the event.
-An event can have multiple listeners doing different work based on the application requirements.
+An event can have multiple listeners doing different work based on application requirements.

 There are two ways to define a listener.
 We can either use the `@EventListener` annotation or implement the `ApplicationListener` interface.
 In either case, the listener class has to be managed by Spring.